With extended “shelter in place” and limited physical touch with others, many are facing a monumental issue of touch deprivation.

 Hug Narrative Experience:

-- I look up and see you as you enter the room and I keep my gaze on you until you feel me, and meet my gaze.
-My smile precedes yours by just a second and I feel the warmth spreading across my face and down my shoulders.
-I stand by the table and watch as you make your way across the crowded room of our framily, (family + friends = framily) eventually standing in front of me.
+- I look up and see you as you enter the room.
+I keep my gaze on you until you feel me, and meet my gaze.
+My smile precedes yours by just a second.
+I feel the warmth spreading across my face and down my shoulders.
+I stand by the table and watch.
+You make your way across the crowded room of our framily, (family + friends = framily).
+You are eventually standing in front of me.

-- Your large frame causes me to lean back a bit to see your face clearly, opening my arms to request a hug.
+- Your large frame causes me to lean back a bit to see your face clearly.
+I open my arms to request a hug.
 Your eyes twinkle and I feel the expansiveness as your arms open to wrap me up in the embrace.
 I stand on my toes until your body relaxes and bends more, and my bare feet touch the cool floor.
-Every place your arms touch my body, I feel the warmth that reminds me of a towel just from the dryer.
-One of your hands is placed between my shoulder blades, at the back of my heart chakra and the other hand resting lightly at the small of my back.
+Every place your arms touch my body, I feel the warmth.
+It reminds me of a towel just from the dryer.
+One of your hands is placed between my shoulder blades, at the back of my heart chakra.
+The other hand is resting lightly at the small of my back.
 Your hands have more warmth, almost a tingling feeling against my body, that I feel even through my t-shirt.

 - The sounds of others greeting, sharing and connecting goes on around us.
 For these few seconds, I feel the melting of postures as our breathing syncs, eventually inhaling and exhaling together.
 I turn my face slightly towards your neck, feeling the soft, velvety warmth of the skin against my cheek.
 There is an almost inaudible sigh that escapes from my throat and then we separate, slowly pulling away.
 The final eye contact feels playful and almost giddy as we turn to greet and hug others.